5 Tips for Sales Emails: A Love Story

 One early Sunday morning a few months ago, I was going through my "Future Clients" folder and realized I had amassed quite a collection of gloriously awful sales emails.
 For fun, I started autopsying them on a page with the header, "This is Where Bad Emails Come to Die."
 It wasn't meant to be a marketing page or even a real blog post.
 It was just entertainment, mostly for me.

 Hi Charlene, I am sorry to trouble you again.
-Our company, <XYZ Company>, has developed a <technology> that <does this thing> for employees <to help> their employer.
+Our company, <XYZ Company>, has developed a <technology I probably would never use> that <does this thing I don't care about> for employees <to do something I don't understand why they would do for> their employer.
 It streamlines the entire <words that don't mean anything to me> process for you.
 Can I get 15 minutes to show you what we have?
 Thanks, Kevin Kevin made me come alive.
 The moment I read this email, my pulse started racing.
 I was nauseated, yet oddly thrilled.
 It was like one of those stories where the people seem to hate each other, then discover they are in love.
 Perhaps Kevin is my long-lost Darcy!
 (Unlikely, but let's go with it.
 Jane Austen fans: Holla!)

 Here are a few sales email tips sponsored by my frustrating and beloved Darcy: